konstructio/kubefirst-docs/CONTRIBUTING.md

 Note we have a [code of conduct](CODE_OF_CONDUCT.md) which needs to be followed in all your interactions with the project to keep our community healthy.

-_For contribution to the Kubefirst CLI, please refer yourself to the [CONTRIBUTING.md](https://github.com/konstructio/kubefirst/blob/main/CONTRIBUTING.md) from the [kubefirst repository](https://github.com/konstructio/kubefirst)._
+_For contribution to the Kubefirst CLI, please refer yourself to the [CONTRIBUTING.md](https://github.com/konstructio/kubefirst/blob/main/CONTRIBUTING.md) from the [Kubefirst repository](https://github.com/konstructio/kubefirst)._

 - [Ways to Contribute](#ways-to-contribute)
 - [Getting Started](#getting-started)